 GFOA Advisories identify specific policies and procedures necessary to minimize a government's exposure to potential loss in connection with its financial management activities.
 It is not to be interpreted as GFOA sanctioning the underlying activity that gives rise to the exposure.

 The Government Finance Officers Association (GFOA) has long been on record encouraging state and local governments to obtain an annual independent audit of their financial statements.1 Governments desiring to issue debt typically include these audited financial statements in their offering statement.
-Likewise, GFOA encourages every state and local government to make its comprehensive annual financial report, including the audited financial statements, available on its website.2
+Likewise, GFOA encourages every state and local government to make its annual comprehensive financial report, including the audited financial statements, available on its website.2

 It has not always been clear to all parties concerned what the independent auditor’s role should be, if any, when previously audited financial statements are subsequently included in an offering statement.
 Likewise, some auditors have been reluctant to see financial statements they have audited presented on a website that contains unaudited information.